dmytrovoytko/llm-exam-assistant/README.md

 ### :arrow_forward: Start the app

 1. Run `bash deploy.sh` to start all containers - elasticsearch, ollama, postgres, streamlit, grafana.
 It takes at least couple of minutes to download/build corresponding images, then get services ready to serve.
-When new log messages stop to apper, press enter to return to command line.
+When new log messages stop appering, press enter to return to command line.
 2. Run `bash init_db.sh` to create PostgreSQL tables.
 ![init_db](/screenshots/init_db.png)